persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-01-03-python-fastapi-basic-auth-demo.md

   - vite
 ---

-Python FastAPI with PostgreSQL and OpenAPI / Swagger serving Basic Auth - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with PostgreSQL and OpenAPI / Swagger serving HTTP Basic Authentication - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

 <p><a href="https://fastapi-basic-auth-demo.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving Basic Auth">Try the demo by OpenAPI...</a></p>